cduggn/ccExplorer/README.md

 cost allocation tags are applied to all resources that you want to track.
 See [cost allocation tags.](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)
 - The Cost Explorer API can access data for the last 12 months.
 This tool will only show data for the last 12 months.
 - Cost Explorer charges per paginated request.
 Using cost allocation tags help reduce the number of requests that need to be made.
 - The AWS SDK uses the default credentials provider chain.
-The SDK looks for credentials in the following order: environment variables, shared credentials file, and EC2 instance profile.
+The SDK looks for credentials in the following order: environment variables, shared credentials file, and EC2 instance profile or ECS task definition if running on either platform.
 For more information, see [Configuring the AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).

 ## Installation